sharhar/Leopard-EM/docs/programs/optimize_template.md

 ### Simulator configuration

-The optimize template program uses [TeamTomo ttsim3d](https://github.com/teamtomo/ttsim3d) Python package to simulate maps with different pixel sizes.
+The optimize template program uses the [TeamTomo ttsim3d](https://github.com/teamtomo/ttsim3d) Python package to simulate maps with different pixel sizes.
-The configuration information is described on that page.
+Detailed configuration information is described on the above page, but the following is the simulator configuration in brief.

+!!! note

     The pixel size specified for the simulator used will be the starting pixel size used for the search.

 ```yaml
 simulator: